christiangerbig/jungle-swap-client/README.md

 - **Signup:** As an anon I can sign up in the platform so that I can start creating my uploads and purchase/swap plants.
 - **Login:** As a user I can sign in in the platform so that I can start creating my uploads and purchase/swap plants.
 - **Logout:** As a user I can logout from the platform so no one else can modify my information.
-- **My plants page** As a user I can see all the plants I have uploaded.
+- **My plants overview** As a user I can see all the plants I have uploaded.
 - **Create plant:** As a user I can upload my plants.
 - **Plant detail page:** As a user I can click on a certain plant to go to the detail page.
 - **Checkout page:** As a user I can pay for a plant with my credit card
 - **Update plant:** As a user I can update/edit my uploaded plants.
 - **Delete plant:** As a user I can delete my uploaded plants including the pictures at cloudinary and all requests that belong to the plants.
-- **Requests page** As a user I can see all my requests for plants
+- **Requests overview** As a user I can see all my requests for plants
 - **Create request:** As a user I can create a request to swap a plant.
 - **Request detail page:** As a user I can click on a certain request to go to the detail page.
 - **Reply request:** As a user I can reply a request for my plant.
-- **Replies page** As a user I can see all the replied requests for plants.
+- **Replies overview** As a user I can see all the replied requests for plants.
 - **Delete request:** As a user I can delete a request.
 - **401:** As an anom I can see a 401 page if I try to accsess a special page
 - **404:** As an anon/user I can see a 404 page if I try to reach a page that does not exist so that I know it's my fault